Alan Greaves murder: Ashley Foster describes killing

 Mr Greaves fell to the floor and Mr Bowling also fell over, the defendant said.

-He told the court: "As the pick-axe hit his head, all I could hear is a big bang sound."'Swung it down'
+He told the court: "As the pick-axe hit his head, all I could hear is a big bang sound."

 Mr Foster described how Bowling, of Carwood Way, Pitsmoor, Sheffield, hit the grandfather again.